auth0/node-jsonwebtoken/README.md

 `token` is the JsonWebToken string

-`secretOrPublicKey` is a string, buffer, or KeyObject containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.
+`secretOrPublicKey` is a string (utf-8 encoded), buffer, or KeyObject containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.
 If `jwt.verify` is called asynchronous, `secretOrPublicKey` can be a function that should fetch the secret or public key.
 See below for a detailed example